kailash-manasarovar/statement/docs/timeline/2026/april.md

 - He answered that the seagull had been following him around in Dublin in a park, and the bird had reminded him of his mother.
 - I was amazed to remember this, and thought about [the tears from March 2023](../2023/march.md#dreaming-of-the-trumpet-teacher) and wondered if I'd channeled the man's mother at that moment...
 - But then later, I remembered my mother always told me she wants to be a seagull when she comes back, and I always had this feeling she'd be at the window ledge at my house looking for food, and following me around, and pooing everywhere.
 It was a bit of a joke between us.

+### Steve shares his past a little

+- He always tells his groups he never wanted to teach.
+- Sometimes, he tells us about what brought him to developing the TT system.
+- He has shared that he was finding people with apparently incurable conditions were getting well, all the time.
+- His sons are testament to the gift God gave him.
+- It is interesting because the content shifts and changes constantly, it can never be pinned down, which is amusing.
+- People are regularly expressing concern about what happens if Steve's not around, because other people find it hard to teach what he teaches, given it is coming direct from, what Steve would call Holy Spirit, what I would call God.

 ### I stepped in the chili sauce